PradeepSD476/academic-council-portal/README.md

 ### Clone this project into WSL
 _open your ubuntu terminal from start menu_
-_1. clone this repo using cmd: git clone https://github.com/PradeepSD476/academic-council-portal.git_
+_1. clone this repo using cmd: 'git clone https://github.com/PradeepSD476/academic-council-portal.git'_

 _2. navigate into the project folder: cd academic-council-portal_